Mjz86/c_colon/README.md

  ( note that iteration-primitive is written in c colon as it involves more complex machinery)
  ```
   for ( inout variable: iteration-primitive) {// function body beginning, the function captues the sate and has an inout argument
+// modify variable.
 }// lambda scope end

-for ( auto [inout a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the sate and has an multiple argument provided in the iterator internals.
+for ( auto [inout a, in b, out c, d ]: iteration-primitive){// function body beginning, the function captues the state and has an multiple argument provided in the iterator internals.
 // d is copied , a , b and c are "refrenced" via value input outputs
+// modify outputs.
 }// lambda scope end

 ```